pauldambra/blog_source/_posts/2026-02-21-deca-hundy.md

 * do they like it?
 * did it move the needle the way I expected?
 * would I know if it was broken?
-* now it's functional does it need to also be delightful?
+* now it is functional does it need to also be delightful?
 * does it help me see what should come next?

 I think this sits really wonderfully with "small steps ftw".
 Iteration of large blocks of work is inherently slower than iteration of small steps.